Paton speaks on history with Bridgewater, all things Broncos

 “It was a great competition,’’ Paton said.
 “I thought it brought out the best in both quarterbacks.
 I think this is the best Teddy has played in years, and I think it’s the best Drew ever played.
 We are fortunate to have two really good quarterbacks, and with Teddy as our starter, I’m really excited.”

-Other topics Paton addressed during the 9News/Channel 20 pregame show to the Broncos’ 17-12 preseason victory against the Los Angeles Rams:
+Other topics Paton addressed during the 9NEWS pregame show to the Broncos’ 17-12 preseason victory against the Los Angeles Rams:

 How did Lock handle the decision to go not with him as starting QB, but Bridgewater: “I spoke with Drew right after we told him and he handled it like a pro, like he’s been in the league for 10 years.
 Drew has a bright future.
 Really talented as you guys know.
 He’s becoming a better pro.
 He’s seeing the field better.
 We’re excited about Drew.”